 Purpose of This Summary

-This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about the pathophysiology and treatment of cognitive disorders and delirium.
+This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about the pathophysiology and treatment of delirium.
 It is intended as a resource to inform and assist clinicians who care for cancer patients.
 It does not provide formal guidelines or recommendations for making health care decisions.

 Reviewers and Updates